nihilocrat/SteamWorkshopUploader/README.md

 ### Setup

-Edit "steam_appid.txt" to match your game's app id.
+Edit "config.json" and set "appId" to match your game's app id.

-Edit "config.json" to match your workshop settings.
+Edit the other settings to match your workshop settings.
 For example, if you use predefined tags, be sure to define them and set "validateTags" to true.

 ### Distributing to modders

 Be sure to include these files in builds you distribute:

 - config.json
-- steam_appid.txt
 - steam_api.dll (Steamworks.NET should do this automatically)
 - WorkshopContent/
 - Optionally: an example mod or two in WorkshopContent/ so modders can understand the format of .workshop.json files.